Recruitment for this role has now closed.

-- Lived experience of mental ill-health, distress or trauma, a very strong understanding of what it means to come from a racialised background, with a passion for Synergi’s mission and work, and the ability to communicate it effectively to a wide variety of stakeholders
+The successful candidate will have lived experience of mental ill-health, distress or trauma, a very strong understanding of what it means to come from a racialised background, with a passion for Synergi’s mission and work, and the ability to communicate it effectively to a wide variety of stakeholders.

-The deadline for applications is 9am on Wednesday 31st January 2024.
-If you would like to discuss this role in more detail please contact Debbie, Synergi Director, at firstname.lastname@example.org.
-If you require this recruitment pack in a different format, please let us know by emailing email@example.com.
+The deadline for applications is 9am on Monday 26th February 2024.
+If you would like to discuss this role in more detail please contact Debbie Solomon (she/her), Synergi Director, by emailing email@example.com.
+If you require this recruitment pack in a different format, or require any support in making an application, please let us know by contacting firstname.lastname@example.org.

 - Click here to download the application form

 - Click here to download the equality and diversity monitoring form